catherineray/catherineray.github.io/art.md

 permalink: /art/
 ---

-Please enjoy this small collection of my art. :)
+Please enjoy this small collection of my art. :) I primarily work with pastels, acrylic, spray paint and polaroids.

+The chaos-god-penrose tattoo design is a collaboration with Chris Orta [@killabunzz](https://www.instagram.com/killabunzz/).

 <ul class="image-gallery">
   {% for image in site.static_files %}